Looking to plan a road trip from the Netherlands this summer? Luxembourg isn’t too far and it’s so worth it!

 When I moved to the Netherlands with my partner, we decided to get a little Ford Ka and drive around Europe with it.
-(Yeah, we crazily drove to Poland and Hungary in a little city car).
+After having explored Germany and Belgium, Luxembourg followed in logical succession.

 Visit Vianden Castle